rhysc25/CamEngUniNotes/README.md

 <div align="center">

-*If you find these notes helpful, consider giving the repo a ⭐*
+*If you find these notes helpful, consider giving the repo a star*

 </div>